rivas-lab/biomarkers/phewas/v2_imp_nc/README.md

 - `6_var_annot_lookup.sh`: using `tabix`, query the variant annotations for the PheWAS hits (+ LD)
 - `7_merge_with_LD_look_up.ipynb`: merge tables
 - `8_GWAS_catalog_lookup.ipynb`: merge with EBI-EMBL GWAS catalog
+- `9_phewas_summary.ipynb`: summarize the results of manual inspection of novelity (using GWAS catalog)
+- `10_finngen_R2_lookup_prep.ipynb`: for the novel variants from the GWAS catalog, look up, we scan FinnGen R2 dataset to seek for support of replication.
+This notebook extracts the list of variants for this analysis.
+- `11_finngen_R2_lookup.sh`: We query the FinnGen R2 dataset using `tabix`.

 ## Dataset